DASSL/Gradebook/tests/data/README.md

 `n@example.edu`, where `n` is an instructor ID
-- The script `addEmailByInstructorName.sql` assigns e-mail addresses of the form `x@example.edu`, where `x` is a string composed of last name and first initial, followed by middle initial or ID if necessary
+- The script `addEmailByInstructorName.sql` assigns e-mail addresses of the form `x@example.edu`, where `x` is a string composed of last name and first initial, followed by up to two letters of the middle name or the entire instructor ID as necessary

 Neither script guarantees all instructors get an e-mail address, but both scripts guarantee that any assigned address is unique.